 A: This is a tough question and the answer is quite likely different for everyone.
 Much of the decision depends on what kind of knives you’ll be sharpening.
 Knife purists and professionals swear by sharpening stones, but for the rest of us who don’t have the time or inclination to learn how to use stones, it’s a manual vs electric knife sharpener.
 For the pros and cons of these two methods, and to find which on is right for you, read our full guide.

 Q: Can I use the same sharpener for all my knives?

 A: The short answer is no, unless you only buy one type of knife.
 Sharpeners are often very specific on the types of knives they can sharpen.
-Some only sharpen standard 20-degree blades, some only sharpen 15-degree blades.
+Some only sharpen Western-style 20-degree blades, some only sharpen Japanese-style 15-degree blades.
 Others don’t sharpen specific types, like serrated blades and larger hunting knives.
 You’ll need to determine the type of knife you need to sharpen before buying the appropriate sharpener.

 I’m sure you have more knife sharpening questions than these, and we’re happy to help in any way we can.
 Put your additional questions in the comments and we’ll answer them right away.